rebelsky/csc207c/_labs/doubly-linked-lists.md

 b.
 Implement the `previous` method.

 c.
-Run the newly extended tests and correct any errors you discover.
+Run the newly extended experiments and correct any errors you discover.

-### Exercise 8: Additional testing
+### Exercise 8: Additional testing and experimentation

 _Driver: **B**_